← Back to Blog

 One of the perks of working with an open-source model is also to avoid vendor lock-in.
 Heavy reliance on a particular type of proprietary model may make it difficult for you to switch to alternative models when your business starts growing or the landscape changes.
 Cohere approaches this in a hybrid way, meaning that you can access and modify the model for personal usage but need a license for commercial use.
 In this case, we recommend this model for businesses that want flexibility in experimentation without a long-term commitment to a single vendor.

-Top 9 Large Language Models as of Feburary 2025
+Top 9 Large Language Models as of March 2025

 Explore the top 9 LLMs making waves in the AI world and what each of them excel at